OctopusDeploy/blog/blog/2024-11/codefresh-steps/index.md

   - Continuous Deployment
 ---

 We're excited to announce the first set of official [Codefresh steps](https://codefresh.io/steps/) for Octopus Deploy.
 Codefresh is a modern CI/CD platform built on top of Docker.
-Their CI product, Codefresh Pipelines, are customizable workflows made from a series of steps, each performing their own action.
+Its CI product, Codefresh Pipelines, comprises customizable workflows made from a series of steps, each performing its own action.

 In this post, I walk you through the process of creating a release and deploying it to an Octopus environment through Codefresh Pipelines.